PSYC5675 Assessment and Intervention—Emotional Disorders

 - Students are introduced to the diagnosis (using DSM and ICD), assessment and treatment of emotional disorders.
 The emotional disorders include mood and anxiety disorders.
 Evidence-based interventions, such as behaviour therapy, cognitive therapy, interpersonal psychotherapy and pharmacotherapy, are discussed for the different manifestations of anxiety (e.g. panic, phobias, worry/stress, and phobic avoidance) and mood (e.g. depression and mania) disorders.
 Consideration is given to co-morbidity (within emotional disorders and across other psychological disorders), cultural diversity, etc. and how these factors impact assessment and treatment.

-- Students are able to (1) identify emotional disorders and their associated co-morbid conditions; (2) understand the key components of evidence-based treatments for emotional disorders; and (3) exhibit an awareness of the factors that may complicate the assessment and treatment of emotional disorders and how to deal with them.
+- Students are able to (1) identify emotional disorders and their associated co-morbid conditions; (2) demonstrate an understanding of the key components of evidence-based treatments for emotional disorders; and (3) exhibit an awareness of the factors that may complicate the assessment and treatment of emotional disorders and how to deal with them.

-- Typically this unit is assessed in the following ways: (1) oral presentation or essay and (2) case-based assessments.
+- Indicative assessments in this unit are as follows: (1) oral presentation and (2) case-based assessments.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.